DeterminateSystems/dhcpv6macd/README.md

 - You still need these clients to have stable IP addresses, even if they don't keep any state (frequent OS wipes!)

-We use this for macs where reprovisioning isn't 100% reliable, so we want them to get the same IP address even if _none of the scripts have run_.
+We use this for macOS where reprovisioning isn't 100% reliable, so we want them to get the same IP address even if _none of the scripts have run_.
 This is why we wrote this horrible hack.

+Note: this daemon may or may not work correctly with relay agent forwarding.

 ## Usage